-In this tutorial, we'll create a dusty overlay texture from scanned paper, and I will show you how to apply this texture to your image.
+In this tutorial, we'll create a dusty overlay texture from scanned paper, and I'll show you how to apply this texture to your photo.

 - A sheet of craft paper or any other paper with a similar structure.